Elemend/Vein-Miner-Unified/README.md

 The commands detect the items that drop from the mined Blocks and read its ID.
 I do this to spare a whole load of commands and a lot of function files.
 This shrinks the filesize (Not so fun fact: the first version was about 6 MB) but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any additional datapacks).
 If you have a datapack that changes Block-loot-tables then things could break.

-# Updated 17.06.2020 (dd.mm.yyyy)
+# Updated 10.07.2020 (dd.mm.yyyy)

-1.17 changed some command syntax so this now is fixed.
-The new blocks will not work though. that will come with a later version.
+Fixed some block tag related issues in the preview version.
+With this release the new 1.17-blocks will be mineable.